RulesCricketT20 World Cup

 • The right of the striker to play the ball is limited such that they must keep a portion of their body or their bat on the field.
 If they go past there, the umpire will indicate and call a Dead ball.
 A no-ball is occasionally used to describe any ball that sends the hitter off the field.

-• Unfair movement by the fielding side: The umpire can now penalize the batting side five penalty runs in addition to calling dead ball for any unfair and intentional movement made when the bowler is moving into the bowl.
+• Unfair movement by the fielding side: The umpire can now penalize the batting side five penalty runs and call a dead ball for any unfair and intentional movement made when the bowler moves into the bowl.

 • The Playing Conditions follow the Laws by transferring this way of causing a Run out from the “Unfair Play” section to the “Run out” section.
 Running out of the non-striker.

-• Before the introduction of the delivery stride, a bowler might toss the ball to run out the striker if they noticed the batter moving toward the striker’s end.
+• Before introducing the delivery stride, a bowler might toss the ball to run out the striker if they noticed the batter moving toward the striker’s end.
 This exercise will henceforth be known as a Dead ball.

 Major Changes